Click here for Training Videos

 Export copies your Data File to the drive of your choice.
 In most cases you will want to export to a USB Flash Drive.
 You may export to any portable data storage device that is interpreted as a drive.

-Export creates a backup copy of your MDG Data File.
+Export creates a encrypted backup copy of your MDG Data File.
 A backup copy is always recommended for data safety.
 If the hard drive on your PC should fail or become infected with a virus, you will still have a copy of your data available to you.

 Export allows you to transfer the latest copy of your MDG data from one computer to the other.
 For additional details see 'Importing Your Files'.